bin

 See also

-Tok Pisin tense markers:
+Tok Pisin tense and aspect markers:

-• bin (simple past tense)
+• bin (past tense)

-• stap (progressive tense)
+• stap (progressive aspect or durative aspect)

 • bai/baimbai (future tense)